stephanustedy/SolrMongoImporter/README.md

     Getting Solr MongoDB Importer
     1. [Download the JAR from GitHub](https://github.com/phadadi/SolrMongoImporter/releases/download/v1.1.0/solr-mongo-importer-1.1.0.jar)
-    2. Build your own using the ant build script you will need the JDK installed as well as Ant with [Maven Ant Tasks](https://maven.apache.org/ant-tasks/)
+    2. Build your own using the ant build script.
+You will need the JDK installed as well as Ant with [Maven Ant Tasks](https://maven.apache.org/ant-tasks/) for downloading dependencies.

 2. You will also need the [MongoDB Java driver 3.x JAR](http://mvnrepository.com/artifact/org.mongodb/mongo-java-driver)

 3. Place both of these jar's in your Solr libaries folder (I put mine in 'lib' folder with the other jar's)

 4. Add lib directives to your solrconfig.xml

 ```xml